rougin/slytherin/README.md

 ###<b>Slytherin</b>

-Just a simple PHP MVC Framework inspired by the cool CodeIgniter. :)
+Just a simple PHP MVC Framework inspired by other PHP frameworks. :)